Sophia Cacciola

-Sophia Cacciola is a Los-Angeles-based, American filmmaker, artist, and musician.
+Sophia Cacciola is an American filmmaker, artist, and musician.

 Career overview

 Film

 Cacciola is known for her sociopolitical genre feature films that showcase women: TEN, Magnetic, Blood of the Tribades, Clickbait, and The Once and Future Smash.
 Her films have received festival awards including Boston Underground Film Festival's "Best New England Film", the Buffalo Dreams Fantastic Film Festival "Best Retro" award, and GenreBlast Film Festival "Best Score".
 Cacciola was the recipient of the 2018 GenreBlast Film Festival "Les Femmes Du Genre" wrestling belt award for her work in the community, directing, producing, and cinematography and the "Nuclear Pen" award for outstanding screenwriting achievements.
 She also received the Lois Weber award at the 2018 Buffalo Dreams Fantastic Film Festival.
 In 2022, Cacciola was the winner of the Innovation in Film award at Nightmares Film Festival along with partner, Michael J. Epstein.

 Cacciola's filmmaking interests were summarized as, "I love horror because you can be very bold about inserting themes and sociopolitical commentary and still make an entertaining movie.
 The possibilities are unlimited.
 You can create a whole world and mythology.
 Horror fans are incredibly engaged and loyal, so it’s really possible to build an incredible community of like-minded people to work with and to champion the films."
-Cacciola is currently in development talks with Epic Pictures Group for a witch-themed film, The Caul.

 In addition to producing and directing films, Cacciola is also a cinematographer, working on narrative film as well as being the head shooter for the Women of Rock Oral History Project.

 Cacciola also often collaborates with other filmmakers including: Michael J. Epstein, Izzy Lee, and Johannes Grenzfurthner.